To qualify for travel assistance, you must:

-- Be aged over 16 and under 25 years at the start of your course.
+- be aged over 16-25 at the start of your course.

-- Has a maintained EHC Plan OR have provided proof of any learning difficulties or disabilities.
+- have a maintained EHC Plan or provide proof of learning difficulties or disabilities;

-- Be attending the nearest qualifying special/mainstream school* or the nearest college offering the course
+- attend the nearest qualifying school or college;

 *(A student’s nearest qualifying school is the nearest establishment that can provide education appropriate to the students’ age, ability, and aptitude, whilst taking into account any special educational needs that they have.
 It will normally be the school in whose priority area the pupil resides (their ‘catchment school’), unless otherwise stated by SENDAR)